sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/tokens.md

 You can use token substitution with any defined [entity attributes][4], including custom labels.
 See the [entity reference][6] for information about managing entity labels for proxy entities and agent entities.

-## Manage assets
+## Manage dynamic runtime assets

-You can use token substitution in the URLs of your your [asset][12] definitions.
+You can use token substitution in the URLs of your your [dynamic runtime asset][12] definitions.
-Token substitution allows you to host your assets at different URLs (such as at different datacenters) without duplicating your assets, as shown in the following example:
+Token substitution allows you to host your dynamic runtime assets at different URLs (such as at different datacenters) without duplicating your assets, as shown in the following example:

 {{< language-toggle >}}